JaKooLit/Debian-Hyprland/README.md

 > [!IMPORTANT]
 > install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script.
 This script does NOT include uninstallation of packages

+> [!NOTICE]
+> Main reason why I have not included an uninstallation script is simple.
+Some packages maybe already installed on your system by default.
+If I create an uninstall script with packages that I have set to install, you may end up a unrecoverable system.

 #### ⚠️ Pre-requisites and VERY Important! ###
 - Do not run this installer as sudo or as root
 - This Installer requires a user with a priviledge to install packages